mwalmsley/galaxy-datasets/README.md

 For each dataset, you must cite/acknowledge the GZ data release paper and the original telescope survey from which the images were derived.

+### Installation

+For local development (e.g. adding a new dataset), you can install this by cloning from github, then running `pip install -e .` in the cloned repo root.

+It will also be installed by default as a dependency of `zoobot` if you specify the pytorch version of `zoobot` - but this is slightly trickier if you'd like to make changes as it'll be installed under your `sitepackages`.

 ### Usage

 You can load each prepared dataset as a pytorch Dataset like so: